predix-ui/predix-ui/_pages/develop/context-browser.md

 * `isSelectable: boolean = true` - If true, the item can be selected.
 If false, the item can't be selected, but it *can* be a parent.
 * `isExhausted: boolean = false` - If true, there are no more children to load for the item.
 If false, there are still children to load (see "Lazy loading children" below for more info).

-The following is an example of a list of valid navigation items:
+The following is an example of a list of valid context items:

 ```json
 [